 Sorting recipes for a cookbook is a little bit like sorting photos into family albums.
 Sometimes there’s the cutest picture but it doesn’t go with the album theme, so you stick it on the refrigerator until it can find a permanent home.
-This Savory Breakfast Skillet was one such casualty when the final cut was made for Serve and Savor.
+This Savory Breakfast Skillet was one such casualty when the final cut was made for our Serve and Savor Cookbook.
 I chose to go with less conventional chapters based more on cooking motivations—simplicity, make-ahead, gathering, adventure—so this hearty breakfast treasure didn’t quite fit.

 Too good to keep to myself any longer, I am setting the table for breakfast and you’re invited.
 I need everyone to show up on time because it tastes best when fresh out of the oven.

 You can swap regular potatoes for the sweet potatoes, just don’t skimp on the salt.
 Potatoes of any kind need salt.
 I imagine if Bill Murray’s character in What About Bob? were a potato talking about salt, it would sound something like this:

 I hope that was funny and not weird.
 We watched that movie last week and I just had to work it in somewhere.
 It’s an oldie but a goodie.